roshatron2/roshatron2/README.md

 # About

 - My name is Roshan John
-- I'm 21 years Old
+- I graduated from VIT in 2022
 - I"m a computer Science major
 - I like to work with React,React Native and NodeJS
 - Tabs over Spaces